MikeSchulze/gdUnit4/documentation/doc/_csharp_project_setup/csharp-setup.md

 ## GdUnit4 C# Test Setup

-{% include advice.html
-content="Please note that running C# tests is only supported with GdUnit4 version 5.0.0 and higher.<br>
-To be able to use the GdUnit4Net C# Test API, at least one Godot-Mono version 4.3.x must be installed."
-%}

 ### How GdUnit4 Integrates C# Test Support

 GdUnit4 integrates C# testing capabilities through the [GdUnit4Net](https://github.com/MikeSchulze/gdUnit4Net){:target="_blank"} project.